A topic from the subject of Chromatography in Chemistry.

 • Environmental science: Monitoring pollutants and contaminants.

-• Pharmaceutical industry: Drug development and quality control.
+• Pharmaceutical industry: Drug development, quality control, and purity analysis.

 Conclusion

-Chromatography is a versatile technique that enables the separation, identification, and quantification of complex mixtures.
-Its various forms and applications make it an indispensable tool in modern analytical chemistry.
+Chromatography is a versatile technique that enables the separation, identification, and quantification of components in complex mixtures.
+Its various forms and applications make it an indispensable tool in modern analytical chemistry and related fields.

 Analysis of Mixtures using Chromatography